alonshavit/slingshot/README.md

     Voting:
 <ol>

-<li>Enabling the Production gild to elect new Experts (and dispatch experts).
+<li>Enabling the Production guild to elect new Experts (and dispatch experts).

-<li>Enabling the experts gild to vote on the winning teams during the designated time frame.
+<li>Enabling the experts guild to vote on the winning teams during the designated time frame.
 </li>
 </ol>
    </td>